-- Alcohol Awareness discussion- The Athletic Department sponsored this event which discussed the college party scene, all that can go wrong, and how to keep it all right.
-The discussion also included bystander intervention and high risk drinking. - Daisy Dash Fun Run-Consisted of a 5K, 1-mile fun run, 50yard dash to advocate for healthy lifestyles and professional development through organizing the event - Sports Science Association- Trick or Trot-1 mile run to promote healthy lifestyles through exercise and proper nutrition
+- Sexual Assault Awareness Week in collaboration with the Dean of Students Office - Showing of documentary "Audrie & Daisy" follow up with group conversations - InterAct speaker and presentation to female athletes on sexual awareness - Alcohol Awareness discussion- Discussion of the college party scene, all that can go wrong, and how to keep it all right.
+The discussion also included bystander intervention and high-risk drinking. - Sports Science Association- Trick or Trot-1 mile run to promote healthy lifestyles through exercise and proper nutrition